Search About Newsletters Donate

 The Marshall Project: The Debate Over Publishing Mugshots

-Records and Other Requests
+Records and other requests

 Records requests are often the backbone of our investigations.
 Increasingly, prying records out of government agencies has become much harder.
 Thankfully, two journalism professors compiled a set of tips and strategies for obtaining public records for Investigative Reporters and Editors.